zwubbena/golf-club-trajectories/README.md

 1. Open the Colab notebook.
 2. Run all cells to generate the visualizations.
 3. Visualizations should be generated inline at the end of the script.

-4. Download the PNG files using the provided download links.
+---

+## Output Files

+The following PNG files are generated for download:

+- `golf_ball_trajectory_by_club_type.png`
+- `golf_ball_trajectory_with_carry_zones.png`

+Both are available for download within the Colab notebook after execution.

 ---